 Pastor Dale Leamon became the new pastor in January of 1980, transferring from the Tajunga Church.
 Membership was at 344.
 In 1982 Stan Hickerson became the associate pastor.
 In the early 1980's a group of church members studied and prayed for understanding of how to reach people in the surrounding community.
 A desire grew to incorporate health reform principles in the church programs, and a program for building a "city mission" developed.
 A corporation board (Norwalk Adventist, Inc.) was formed in January, 1982, to oversee the businesses that were emerging.

 Prior to this several ladies started baking wholesome loaves of bread in their homes to use when they visited.
 They sold them to friends, neighbors and church members as well.
 Since the response was good, they decided to lease and remodel a building on the corner of Funston and Front Streets to house "Our Daily Bread Bakery."
 It officially opened on January 14, 1982, featuring whole-grain breads and wholesome health foods.
 A larger complex, the City Mission Building, was built across the street from the church, opening on October 31, 1993.
-The bakery was then moved to this new building.
-In addition to the bakery, the new facilities accommodate a greatly expanded health food store, a deli/restaurant and a Christian bookstore.
+The bakery was then moved to this new building but was replaced by the "Simple Touch Veggie Cuisine" restaurant.
+In addition to the restaurant, the new facilities accommodate a greatly expanded health food store, a deli/restaurant and a Christian bookstore.
 The city mission building is used for evangelistic meetings, health seminars, and church events, including the weekly Sabbath fellowship dinner.